234 scientists read 14,000+ research papers to write the IPCC climate report – here’s what you need to know and why it’s a big deal | Science-Environment

 - Australia

-By Stephanie Spera, University of Richmond Richmond (US), Aug 9 (The Conversation) Hundreds of scientists from around the world just finalised a new report assessing the state of the global climate.
-It’s a big deal.
+Hundreds of scientists from around the world just finalized a new report assessing the state of the global climate.
+It's a big deal.
 The report is used by governments and industries everywhere to understand the threats ahead.

 So who are these scientists, and what goes into this important assessment?
 Get ready for some acronyms.
 We're going to take a closer look at how the IPCC report is made and some of the terms you'll be hearing with the report's release on Aug.
 9, 2021.

 What is the IPCC?
 IPCC stands for Intergovernmental Panel on Climate Change.
-It’s the United Nations’ climate-science-focused organisation.
-It’s been around since 1988, and it has 195 member countries.
+It's the United Nations' climate-science-focused organization.
+It's been around since 1988, and it has 195 member countries.

 The purpose of these reports is to provide everyone, particularly governing bodies, with the information they need to make important decisions regarding climate change.
 The IPCC essentially provides governments with a CliffsNotes version of thousands of papers published regarding the science, risks, and social and economic components of climate change.